Ruud14/SecurityCamera/README.md

 **Raspberry Pi Zero W security camera system.**

 Script that sends a video feed from the Raspberry Pi over the network and starts recording when there is motion.
 The recordings will be saved and removed when the storage gets full.
 The camera and the recordings can be looked at using a Django website  (https://github.com/Ruud14/Django-Camera-View-And-Playback).
 This feature only works with version 3.
+Version 3 also has a nice feature where the recording always contains the a couple of frames from before the action happened that triggered the recording.

 ![image](https://i.imgur.com/9pVfhrq.png)
 Schematic of version 3.